valencik/mastersAPSC/documents/thesis/thesis.md

 The render object is then prepared to be sent to the html template to show the user.
 The end user then sees a web page with the search author in prominent text followed by a list of entries that have a cosine similarity to at least one of their own entries greater than 0.65.
 An example for author "A.J.Sarty" is shown in Figure @fig:simpapers-author.
-The similar entries are sorting in descending order of their score function value.
+The similar entries are sorted in descending order of their score function value.
 The scoring function is the average of all the `score` fields for that paper that were encountered in the aggregation.[^multiple-scores]

 [^multiple-scores]: Because we fetch the `simPapers` array for multiple entries when searching for an author's similar entries, we can see the same `_id` multiple times and with different scores each time.